devMunyi/OOP_school_library/README.md

 - Add new students or teachers.
 - Add new books.
 - Save records of who borrowed a given book and when.
+- Persist the data in a json file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>